5. How Must You Believe in God in Order to Be Saved and Made Perfect?

 Excerpted from “Be Mindful of God’s Will in Order to Attain Perfection” in The Word Appears in the Flesh

-If you believe in God’s rule, then you have to believe that the things that happen every day, be they good or bad, are not random occurrences.
-It is not that someone is intentionally hard on you or targeting you; it is actually all arranged by God.
-What does God orchestrate these things for?
-It is not to reveal your shortcomings or to expose you; exposing you is not the end goal.
-The end goal is to perfect you and save you.
+If you believe in God’s sovereignty, then you have to believe that everyday occurrences, be they good or bad, do not happen at random.
+It is not that someone is deliberately being hard on you or targeting you; this was all arranged by God.
+Why does God orchestrate all these things?
+It is not to reveal you for who you are or to expose you; exposing you is not the end goal.
+The goal is to perfect you and save you.
 How does God do that?
-Firstly, He makes you aware of your own corrupt disposition, of your nature and essence, your shortcomings, and what you lack.
-Only by knowing these things and understanding them in your heart can you pursue the truth and gradually cast off your corrupt disposition.
+He starts by making you aware of your own corrupt disposition, of your nature and essence, of your shortcomings, and of what you lack.
+Only by knowing these things and having a clear understanding of them can you pursue the truth and gradually cast off your corrupt disposition.
 This is God providing you with an opportunity.
-You have to know how to seize this opportunity, and don’t butt heads with God.
-Particularly when faced with the people, events, and things that God arranges around you, don’t always think that things aren’t as you wish them to be, always wanting to escape, always blaming and misunderstanding God.
-That is not undergoing God’s work, and that will make it very difficult for you to enter into the reality of the truth.
-Whatever the thing is that you cannot fully understand, when you have difficulties, you must learn to submit.
-You should first come before God and pray more.
-That way, before you know it there will be a shift in your internal state and you’ll be able to seek the truth to resolve your problem—you’ll be able to experience the work of God.
-During this period, the reality of the truth is being wrought within you, and this is how you will progress and how a change in the state of your life will occur.
-Once you have undergone this change and have this kind of reality of the truth, then you will possess stature, and with stature comes life.
+You have to know how to seize this opportunity, and you should not butt heads with God.
+In particular, when faced with the people, matters, and things that God arranges around you, do not constantly feel that things are not as you wish them to be; do not constantly wish to escape them or always blame and misunderstand God.
+If you are constantly doing those things, then you are not experiencing God’s work, and that will make it very difficult for you to enter truth reality.
+Whatever you encounter that you cannot fully understand, when a difficulty arises, you must learn to submit.
+You should begin by coming before God and praying more.
+That way, before you know it, a shift will occur in your internal state, and you will be able to seek the truth to resolve your problem.
+As such, you will be able to experience God’s work.
+As this happens, truth reality will be wrought within you, and this is how you will progress and undergo a transformation of the state of your life.
+Once you have undergone this change and possess this truth reality, you will also possess stature, and with stature comes life.
 If someone always lives based on a corrupt satanic disposition, then no matter how much enthusiasm or energy they have, they still cannot be considered to possess stature, or life.
-God works in every single person, and no matter what His method is, what kind of people, things and matters He makes use of to do service, or what kind of tone His words have, He only has one end goal: saving you.
+God works in every single person, and no matter what His method is, what kind of people, matters, and things He makes use of in His service, or what kind of tone His words have, He only has one end goal: saving you.
 Before saving you, He needs to transform you, so how could you not suffer a bit?
-You’re going to have to suffer.
+You are going to have to suffer.
 This suffering can involve many things.
 Sometimes God raises up the people, matters, and things around you so that you can come to know yourself, or else you might be directly dealt with, pruned, and exposed.
 Just like someone on an operating table—you have to undergo some pain for a good outcome.
-If every time you are pruned and dealt with, and every time He raises up people, matters, and things, it stirs up your feelings and gives you a boost, then this is correct, and you will have stature and will enter into the reality of the truth.
+If every time you are pruned and dealt with, and every time He raises up people, matters, and things, it arouses your feelings and gives you a boost, then this is correct, and you will have stature and will enter truth reality.

 Excerpted from “To Gain the Truth, You Must Learn From the People, Matters, and Things Around You” in Records of Christ’s Talks